A Brief History

 Perhaps because of never even reaching Jerusalem and other holy places to Christendom the ill-fated People’s Crusade does not get the attention of the other Crusades, especially the First Crusade (1095-1099) that resulted in victory for the Crusaders and capture of Jerusalem by Christian forces.
 The dating of the First Crusade to 1095 is in acknowledgement of the Council of Clermont in 1095 in which Pope Urban II called for the Crusades to take the Holy Land, setting the entire movement in motion.
 The commonly numbered Crusades stretch from 1095 to 1291, from the First to the Ninth, with some debate as exactly how to categorize the events as separate actions or part of a larger action, especially the so called Ninth Crusade which is often considered part of the Eighth Crusade.
 (Please see our several other articles concerning the Crusades by typing “Crusades” in the search box on our home page.)

-Questions for Students (and Others): Were you previously familiar with The People’s Crusade?
+Question for students (and subscribers): Were you previously familiar with The People’s Crusade?
 Do you believe the Christians in Europe had a duty and a right to conduct conquest of the Holy Land?
 Have you read books or seen movies about the Crusades?
 (If so, which ones.)
+Please let us know in the comments section below this article.

 Your readership is much appreciated!